adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "It’s a great invention," said Dorothy, looking admiringly at the Wizard.

-" We live in an age of progress," announced Professor Wogglebug, pompously.
+"We live in an age of progress," announced Professor Wogglebug, pompously.
 "It is easier to swallow knowledge than to acquire it laboriously from books."

 They thanked the Professor for his kind reception and mounted again into the red wagon and continued their journey.